Thato-Root82/82-store-project/README.md

 ----------
 1. Download or clone the project folder.
 2. Open the project in VS Code (or any code editor with Live Server).
-3. Use Live Server to launch `index.html` in a browser.
+3. Use Live Server to launch `index.html`
 4. Navigate through pages using the navbar links.